-Inlays and onlays are restorative options that are smaller than a full dental crown but larger than a filling.
-They’re helpful when a filling is too large for a tooth or when a full dental crown just isn’t needed.
+Inlays and onlays are restorative options smaller than a full dental crown but larger than a filling.
+They’re helpful when a filling is too large for a tooth or when a full dental crown isn’t needed.
 Inlays sit more on the inside of the tooth while an onlay sits over the top of it.
-They are custom made for each individual patient so that they fit well and are comfortable.
+They are custom-made for each patient to fit well and are comfortable.

 Why are Inlays and Onlays needed?